 In a nutshell, Lean is all about expending your effort and resources where they count most in an uncertain world.
 Rather than going straight to expending millions on a complete solution, the Lean way favours focusing on the problem you’re trying to solve, and identifying and validating basic assumptions before building a solution.
 Start with a Minimum Viable Policy (MVP), learn what you can from it, and then iterate based on how it actually gets applied by real people.

 The Lean Policy Canvas comes in a number of forms, all of which are free for you to use under a Creative Commons Attribution-Share-Alike license.
-You can get a quick overview from the image above, but there’s also a PDF version and an Excel version available for download.
+You can get a quick overview from the image above, but you can also download the following versions of the canvas:

 If you’re working in a group, you might like to print out a large poster or three of the PDF version, and then use post-it notes to fill in the boxes; or you may prefer to use the Excel version to fill in the boxes on a large screen or data projector.